joinpursuit/AC-iOS-ProgrammableUI-PictureFrames/README.md

 Lays out the Picture Frames individually

 ## stackview Branch
-Lays out hte Pictures Frames using StackView - a Top and Bottom StackView For the curious.
-You can switch from the default ```master``` branch to the ```stackview``` branch as follows:
+Lays out the Pictures Frames using StackView - a Top and Bottom StackView
+For the curious, you can switch from the default ```master``` git branch to the ```stackview``` branch as follows:
 ```
 $ git checkout stackview
 ```

-To get back to the master branch do the following in terminal
+To get back to the master branch type out the following in the terminal window
 ```
 $ git checkout master
 ```